paramadeep/poisol/README.md

   name: "Raji"
 response_body:
   '{
-      role: "singer"
+      role : "singer"
   }'
 ```
-Poisol, dynamically generates class called 'User', with methods 'byName' and 'hasRole', which can be used to build as many User's as we need for the tests.
+Poisol, dynamically generates class called 'User', with methods 'ofName' and 'hasRole', which can be used to build as many User's as we need for the tests.

+It handles complex request and responses, like array, nested array, array having nested array etc..

 The following can be dynamically configured
 - Request